Zenduty/docs/docs/Dynatrace.md

 4. Go to "Configure" under your integrations and copy the webhooks URL generated.

 5. Login to Dynatrace.
 Go to Settings -> Integration -> Problem notifications.
-Click on the "Set up notifications" tab at the top of the page.
+Click on the "Set Up Notifications" tab at the top of the page.

 ![](/img/Integrations/Dynatrace/1.png)

-6. Next, paste this payload into the ''custom payload'' field:
+6. Next, paste this payload into the "Custom Payload" field:

 	```
 	{